-You may want to write to reach two audiences.
+You may want to write to reach more than one audience at the same time.
 There are good and bad ways of doing this too.

 Tip: Write as if to someone you personally know who represents your audience.
 If you have a chance, have that person read a draft.
 Encourage the person to be frank about what is not understood.